Perhaps more than any other method, UX prototyping encapsulates the evidence-based approach of human-centered design.

 The prototyping process is sequential by design.
 In the beginning, simple UX prototypes confirm the design is moving in the direction in a broad sense.
 Subsequent prototypes build on earlier insight and become increasingly more detailed.

 Throughout this process, different types of prototypes serve different purposes.
-Here’s an over of the three main species of UX prototypes and when it’s best to use them in the design process.
+Here’s an overview of the three main species of UX prototypes and when it’s best to use them in the design process.

 Throughout history, inventors of all types have scribbled their ideas down on pieces of paper.
 Most likely it was so they wouldn’t forget them, but assuredly there’s been many times when they were used to get feedback on an idea.